 How do I care for and clean my Escalante rug?

 A simple vacuuming once a week is adequate to care for the rug.
 If/when the rug becomes soiled, simple soap (Woolite) and water with hand-washing is recommended.
+Be sure to draw the stain out instead of scrubbing.
 Do not put in the dryer.
 Block (flatten and stretch all sides) to their original shape while still damp to prevent disfiguring.
 Because of the high lanolin content of the wool, the rugs naturally repel stains and moisture.
 If the rug becomes very soiled/stained past spot cleaning, we recommend dry cleaning with a local cleaner that deals with rugs.
 Rotating/flipping your rug will even the wear and tear and give it a longer life.

 Why Escalante Rugs?

-Over twenty years ago and two generations of rug importers, we started selling Zapotec weavings from Oaxaca, Mexico.
-During those 20 years we have established relationships in the village, working with and alongside the Zapotec Indians.
-The gracious nature of our Indian friends and the deeply held cultural and historical charm are an honor to witness.
+Over thirty years ago and two generations, we started purchasing Zapotec weavings from Oaxaca, Mexico.
+During those 30 years we have established relationships in the village, working with and alongside the Zapotec Natives.
+The gracious nature of our indigenous friends and the deeply held cultural and historical charm are an honor to witness.
 Their incredible talent shows brightly in their tapestries and weaving’s.
 We invite you to come along, as we continue creating the “magic rug” for you.